Near-linear algebra: Key span results

 \section{Key span results}

-Theorem \ref{minimal} and Theorem \ref{spanlemma} are the two main results of the paper.
-Their proofs reveal subtle beauties of the theory near-vector spaces.
-Theorem \ref{minimal} will be the key result in the proof of Theorem \ref{nvs}, proving that any subspace is a near-vector space.
-While, Theorem \ref{spanlemma} is the key result in the proof of Theorem \ref{quotientnvs} proving that any quotient by a subspace is a near-vector space.
-The following Lemma is fundamental for the rest of the paper but also hold some essential information of a near-vector space.
+The two main results of this paper are Theorem \ref{minimal} and Corollary \ref{spanlemma}.
+These results illuminate the fundamental principles of the theory of near-vector spaces.
+The significance of Theorem \ref{minimal} becomes evident in the proof of Theorem \ref{nvs}, establishing the proposition that any \(F\)-subspace is indeed a near-vector space.
+Meanwhile, Corollary \ref{spanlemma} plays a pivotal role in the demonstration of Theorem \ref{quotientnvs}, which asserts that a quotient by an \(F\)-subspace also constitutes a near-vector space.
+Notably, the initial establishment of Theorem \ref{nvs} was achieved within the framework of division rings in \cite{HowellMarques}.
+Subsequently, its validity was extended to general cases through a geometric approach in \cite{HR22}.
+Independently, in this paper, we present a direct generalization of the version in \cite{HowellMarques} to prove Theorem \ref{nvs}.